- Historic sampling had an average grade of 62% Fe, Alien’s own due diligence sampling returned grades as high as 65.4%

-BHP, as part of their much larger regional programme, covered this tenement in the 1960’s and identified two ‘deposits’ from a combination of mapping and surface rock chip sampling.
-Hence prospect BHP19 and 20 are associated with the Brockman tenement.
-The average iron content of four rock-chip samples from prospect BHP19 was 62.8% Fe and the average for four samples from prospect BHP20 was 62% Fe.
+BHP, as part of their much larger regional programme, explored this tenement in the 1960s and identified two ‘deposits’ from a combination of mapping and surface rock chip sampling.
+Prospects BHP19 and 20 are associated with the Brockman tenement.
+From initial rock chip samples, the grades are as follows:

 BHP used generalised outcrop dimensions and average grade of rock-chip sampling to calculate the estimated Fe tonnage per vertical feet, returning equivalent of 300,000 tons per vertical meter over a surface area of 0.12 square kilometres on the BHP20 prospect.

 The tenement is dominated by the Brockman Iron Formation with tertiary alluvial cover is prevalent and covers much of the surface.
 Northern areas of the tenement remain highly underexplored yet already contain significant potential for hosting economic high grade iron ore deposits.

 Alien have postulated an initial model of the dip and strike of the BHP20 target with provisional drill hole locations to test this model.
 Drilling has recently been carried out by Rio Tinto immediately south of the tenement boundary on the detrital material shed from this mineralised zone

 A brief site visit in November 2019 as part of a due diligence exercise enabled a few samples to be collected at both BHP19 and BHP20 prospects with independent laboratory results confirming the Company’s views on the exploration potential of the Hancock tenement.

 Alien has compiled all historic data into a core database extracting all relevant information from a series of old reports and maps and combine this with any new regional remote sensing data available.